-In the sixteenth century, Spanish missionary Andrés de Olmos recounted the Mexica legend of the creation of women and men in this way:

-\( \) Xolotl was chosen by the other Gods to recreate humanity after it had been laid to ashes and dust.
-In order to do so, he would have to travel to the Mictlán (the Place of Death) to acquire a human bone.
-Xolotl asked Mictlán Tecuhtli (the Lord of Death) for permission to descend to his lair in search of the bone and at first the Lord of Death accepted.
-But once Xolotl entered, Mictlán Tecuhtli changed his mind and began to pursue him.
-In his attempt to escape Mictlán Tecuhtli's rage, Xolotl stumbled and dropped the human bone, shattering it.
-However, Xolotl collected the pieces and escaped, successfully creating humanity once more.
+The 16th century Spanish missionary Andrés de Olmos recounted the Mexica legend of the creation of women and men in this way: Xolotl was elected by the other Gods to recreate humanity after it had been laid to ashes and dust.
+In order to do so, he would have to travel to the MicItán (the Place of Death) to acquire a human bone.
+Xolotl asked Mictlan Ttecuhtli (the Lord of Death) for permission to descend to his layer in search of the bone and at first the Lord of Death accepted.
+But once Xolotl entered, MictlanTecuhtli changed his mind and began to pursue him.
+In his attempt to escape MicItan Tecuhtli's rage, Xolotl stumbled and dropped the human bone, shattering it.
+Xolotl collected the pieces and escaped, however, and successfully created humanity once more.
 According to the legend, the different sized pieces explain why some humans are taller than others.

-Creating with remains, recreating with the pieces of what was before.
+Creating with remains, re-creating with the pieces of what was before.
 This mythical characterization echoes some challenges we face with reparations.